 Senior Fellow, Senator John Heinz Professor of Management Practice in Environmental Management, Retired

-From 1994 to 1996, Joe was President of Wildfire Communications, a telecommunications software venture backed by Matrix Partners and Greylock Management.
+From 1994 to 1996, Joe was President of Wildfire Communications, a telecommunications software venture backed by Matrix Partners and Greylock Partners.
 From 1977 to 1994, Joe was a Vice President of Teradyne (NYSE/ automatic test equipment) and a member of its Management Committee.
 Joe joined Teradyne in 1974 as a Product Manager while on sabbatical from MIT.
-As a general manager, he was responsible for organizations ranging from start-ups to international, multi-plant businesses.
-As an individual contributor, he was best known for his work on product development/ sales management problems and on the application of TQM methods to business planning and control.

 Joe began his career at MIT's Department of Ocean Engineering as an Instructor in 1970 and was promoted to Assistant Professor in 1972.
 He developed and taught a course on marine mineral resource economics.
 He lectured in hydrodynamics, marine transportation, and computer simulation modeling.
 In a joint program with Harvard Law School, he lectured on marine legal / regulatory policy.
 His research focused on forecasting economic and environmental consequences of offshore oil and gas development.
 He was appointed to the MIT-led National Academy of Engineering study on the future of engineering education.
 Joe received his BS, MS, and PhD from MIT and was awarded National Science, Adams and McDermott Fellowships.
 He was elected to Sigma Xi.